appsinacup/appsinacup.github.io/_posts/2026-02-01-polyglot-pirates-alpha-test.md

 ## Known issues:

 - [Web Builds] On Safari there might be some issues when authenticating.
-Either use Chromium based browsers or Firefox for now.
+(Use for now Chromium based browsers or Firefox)
+- [Chinese] On screen Pinyin keyboard doesn't work.
+(Use for now the mobile keyboard instead)
 - [Overall] Some words repeat themselves.

 ## What will be next?